ZxAYED/z-matrimony/README.md

 Leveraging MongoDB for data storage ensures seamless data persistence and retrieval, contributing to a reliable and scalable backend infrastructure.
 The website's robust database integration facilitates efficient matchmaking, allowing users to find suitable matches based on their preferences and criteria

-Experience secure and seamless transactions powered by Stripe.js – your trusted partner for online payments.

 Our matrimony website addresses the real problem of simplifying and securing the journey to finding a life partner.
 By seamlessly integrating advanced technologies like JWT, Firebase authentication, Tanstack Query, React Hook Form, and MongoDB, we provide a trusted and efficient platform that revolutionizes the way individuals connect and build meaningful relationships, solving the challenges associated with traditional matchmaking and enhancing the overall matrimony experience